It is the specific module of ZenProject dedicated to project management with SCRUM methodology.

 In which all the tasks assigned to the various team members are shown, which pass from the “To do” status to the “Done” status.
 Within the Sprint, an analysis of the “Capacity” of the team is conducted by ZenProject in order to monitor the “Velocity” during the Sprints.

-ZenProject also makes available to users the Burndown Chart: the graph that highlights the progress of the Sprint allowing you to monitor the velocity of the team, thanks to a graphic interpretation of the relationship between the ideal progress of the work performed and the real one in terms of completed tasks.
+ZenProject also makes the Burndown Chart available to users: the graph that highlights the progress of the Sprint allowing you to monitor the velocity of the team, thanks to a graphical interpretation of the relationship between the ideal progress of the work done and the real one in terms of completed tasks.

 The Scrum methodology in a nutshell